Molenfeuer/LewisGrooveture/README.md

 ## Credits

 - A huuuuge thanks to [Pathoschild](https://www.nexusmods.com/stardewvalley/users/1552317) for developing [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400) and [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).
 This modification uses both of these technologies to run!
+- Also thanks to [spacechase0](https://www.nexusmods.com/stardewvalley/users/34250790)﻿ for developing [Content Patcher Animations](https://www.nexusmods.com/stardewvalley/mods/3853)﻿.
+An easy to use extension for Content Patcher

 ## Other